 What are the responsibilities of a Soccer Fullback?

 The first and second texts openly pointed out some of the responsibilities expected of a fullback.
-In every soccer match involving a fullback player, it is expected of them to closely tackle the ball to avoid creating little loopholes for easy goal penetration by the opposing football team from the flanks.
+In every soccer match involving a fullback player, they are expected to closely tackle the ball to avoid creating little loopholes for easy goal penetration by the opposing football team from the flanks.

 And quite a lot is expected of the full-back when it comes to skillfulness, technical thinking, and teamwork cooperation.